||Jiangsu Yancheng Wetlands Protection Project

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-" Component 1: Wetlands Protection at Yancheng Rare Birds National Nature Reserve (YRBNNR).
-The component progress is about 28.3%.
-Wetland restoration works started in July 2014 and have progressed about 10%.
-Construction of environment education exhibition building is expected to be completed by end of 2014 while internal equipment and systems are yet to be installed.
-Sanitation and community co-development facilities are being constructed.
+Component 1: Wetlands Protection at YRBNNR.
+The progress of the component is about 64.4%.
+Wetland restoration works started in July 2014 and have progressed about 50%.
+Wetland management and protection facilities are being constructed.
+Construction of environment education exhibition building was completed and opened to the public in September 2015.
+Sanitation and community co-development facilities have been completed about 60%.

 ||The project is expected to achieve significant environmental benefits: (i) restoring and protecting wetlands of international and national importance; (ii) conserving biodiversity of global significance by protecting endangered species; (iii) improving the national coastal ecological protection forest network; (iv) increasing carbon sequestration; (v) enhancing the resilience under climate change of local communities, particularly against the threat of tsunamis and storm surges; and (vi) reducing coastal pollution.
 Possible adverse environmental impacts and risks during construction are noise, air, and water pollution; solid waste mismanagement; soil borrow and spoil; and their possible effects on protected species and their habitats.
 Major potential impacts for the two nature reserves and the two forest farms during operation will be noise from water pumps; noise, water, and solid waste pollution from the operation of the other project facilities (e.g., the wetland science education center, research, and monitoring); and their possible effects on the protected species and their habitats.
 All impacts are expected to be prevented or acceptably minimized by effectively implementing the EMP and monitoring program.
 Additional specific assurances related to upstream pollution control and the safe transfer of milu deer to the third core zone and/or other protected sites have been agreed with the JPG to ensure that project outcomes are sustained.